botmasterai/botmaster/Readme.md

 |--- |---
 | buttonTitles | array of button titles (no longer than 10 in size).
 | recipientId  | a string representing the id of the user to whom you want to send the message.
 | textOrAttachment  | (__optional__) a string or an attachment object similar to the ones required in `bot.sendAttachmentTo`.
-This is meant to provide context wo the buttons.
+This is meant to provide context to the buttons.
 I.e. why are there buttons here.
 A piece of text or an attachment could detail that.
-If not provided, a text will be added that read: 'Please select one of:'.
+If not provided,  text will be added that reads: 'Please select one of:'.

 The function defaults to sending `quick_replies` in Messenger, setting Keyboard buttons in Telegram and simply prints button titles one on each line in Twitter as it deosn't support buttons.
 The user is expecting to type in their choice in Twitter.